tomsaleeba/drf_starter/README.md

   1. start just the infrastructure of the stack (everything but the app)
       ```bash
-      docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
+      ./dev-stack.sh
       ```
-  1. look in the `docker-compose.override.yml` file to see what environment variables the app expects.
-You may want to set some of these before starting the app so it points to the docker stack components.
-You can see the ports that we expose on the stack in the `docker-compose.dev.yml` file.
-For example
-      ```bash
-      export DATABASE_URL=postgres://user:password@localhost:5432/drf_db
-      export AWS_ACCESS_KEY_ID=somekey
-      export AWS_SECRET_ACCESS_KEY=somekey
-      export S3_BUCKET=some-bucket
-      export AWS_S3_ENDPOINT_URL=http://localhost:9000  # using minio
-      ```
+  1. the output of the previous command will show you the environment variables you should define so your local dev instance of the app works as expected
   1. remember to migrate the DB if you haven't already
       ```bash
       python manage.py migrate
       ```
   1. to stop the stack
       ```bash
-      docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -d
-      # or
+      ./dev-stack.sh down
+      # or, to delete all the data too
-      docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -d --volumes
+      ./dev-stack.sh down --volumes
       ```

 ## To document: